Dartford Borough Council CCTV

 Dartford's CCTV system became operational in October 1996 with 21 cameras covering the Town Centre and within the first year of operation, the police reported a 33% reduction in crime.

 The CCTV Control Room staff also have access to three Stryker rapidly deployable cameras that can be placed in various locations throughout the borough with live pictures beamed back via the mobile 3G network.

 As part of Dartford Borough Council's Community Safety Unit and working closely with Kent Police, Metropolitan Police, London Transport Police and the Retail Security Group DTAC, the aim is to reduce crime within the Town Centre and provide a safer environment for residents, visitors and traders alike.

 The operating principles of Dartford Borough Council CCTV system is governed by its Codes Of Practice.
-Please follow this link if you are wish to view The Code.
+Please follow this link if you are wish to view the Code PDF, 568.31 KB.

 We retain digital footage for at least 31 days and will assist insurance companies to obtain copies of this footage if required.
 The cost of reviewing our footage records and providing a digital copy of relevant footage (if available) is £55.
 If you are an insurance company and would like to request a CCTV footage.
 You will need to pay via a credit/debit card.